Mama's Family: Opening theme discrepancies

-In 2013, StarVista Entertainment released the original NBC seasons with the Alistair Quince intros and original opening credits intact, except for two episodes in Season 1 ("Cellmates" and "Mama's Boyfriend"), as the master prints of those episodes are lost and were replaced by the syndicated version in the re-release.
+In 2013, StarVista Entertainment released the original NBC seasons with the Alistair Quince intros and original opening credits intact, except for two episodes in Season 1 ("Cellmates" and "Mama's Boyfriend"), as the masters of those episodes are lost and were replaced by the syndicated version in the re-release.

 Cancellation

 While not a huge ratings success, the first season garnered solid enough numbers to justify being renewed for a second season.
 For instance, the premiere episode ranked #25 for the week with an 18.6 rating and a 28 share.
 However, during the second season, the show dropped out of the top 50 shows, losing share to CBS' hit Magnum, P.I.
 As a result, NBC canceled the series in May 1984.

-First-run syndication (Seasons 3–6)
+First-run syndication (seasons 3–6)

 Series rebirth

 After Mama's Family was canceled by NBC in 1984, it was later relaunched in first-run syndication in 1986.
-Lorimar Television had just merged with Telepictures and were looking for new projects for the then newly commenced first-run syndication market.
+Lorimar Television had just merged with Telepictures and was looking for new projects for the then newly-commenced first-run syndication market.
 After observing high ratings for NBC's Mama's Family in summer reruns, production staff decided that the show deserved a second chance and ordered 100 episodes for syndication.
+Bubba, the son of Ed and Eunice, comes to live with Thelma after his parents move away.